-Next, you must take a look at what is currently filling your time.
-Which night time activities are not helping you wind down or progress forward?
+Next, take a look at what is currently filling your time.
+Which night time activities are NOT helping you wind down?

 Possibilities may include:

-In today’s time, the biggest hindrance to a life-changing night routine is our screens.
-There are so many ways to get sucked into our devices, and hours can pass before we notice.
+There are so many ways to get sucked into our devices, and hours pass before we notice.

 Set firm rules that limit your self-sabotage.
 Then, stick to them!